Gabriel94Dantas/api-eventos/README.md

 - One endpoint http://localhost:7777/events/ with the GET verb
 - One endpoint http://localhost:7777/events/ with the POST verb
+- One endpoint http://localhost:7777/topics with the POST verb
 - A service with the main responsability of write a event on Kafka topic

 ## Tech